sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

  <ul>
       <li>Public embeds are available to anyone with the embed url. </li><br><br>
       <li>Users will be able to input values into any controls you make visible on the workbook. </li><br><br>
-      <li>Access to a public embed will not allow anyone to access additional data in Sigma without a Sigma account for your organization and proper on the workbook.
+      <li>Access to a public embed will not allow anyone to access additional data in Sigma without a Sigma account for your organization and proper permissions.
       </li><br><br>
 </ul>